"Z" no Chikai: Details

-"Z no Chikai" is the theme song of the Dragon Ball Z: Fukkatsu no F anime film, which Momoiro Clover Z's members also perform in by voicing "angels from hell."
+"Z no Chikai" is the theme song of the Dragon Ball Z: Resurrection 'F' anime film, which Momoiro Clover Z's members also perform in by voicing "angels from hell."
 The lyrics to the song were written by Yukinojo Mori and inspired by Akira Toriyama's Dragon Ball series.

 The single was released in two versions; an "F" Edition (『F』盤) and a "Z" Edition (『Z』盤).
 The "F" Edition contains two tracks and their instrumental versions, a Blu-ray Disc of the title track's music video and has cover art depicting the group's members dressed as Dragon Ball character Freeza, while the back cover has a similar image as it would be seen through one of the series' "Scouter" devices.
 The "Z" Edition includes a cover of Dragon Ball Zs original opening theme song, "Cha-La Head-Cha-La" by Hironobu Kageyama, and an instrumental version in addition to the previous four tracks, with front and back cover art illustrations depicting the members in a Dragon Ball-style drawn by Toei Animation.